Shell Pennsylvania Petrochemicals Complex: Construction

+On September 20, 2018, two of the world's largest cranes arrived on site, one 700 ft tall and the other 430 ft tall.

-On September 25, 2018 in a conference with the Wall Street Journal, Ben van Beurden, the CEO of Royal Dutch Shell, said that the project is both within budget and ahead of schedule.
+On September 25, 2018 in a conference with the Wall Street Journal, Ben van Beurden, the CEO of Royal Dutch Shell, said that the project was within budget and ahead of schedule.

-The Pennsylvania Department of Environmental Protection approved two permits for a 97 mi-long pipeline that will lead to the cracker plant on December 20, 2018.
-Called the Falcon Ethane Pipeline, it will connect ethane sources in Houston, Pennsylvania, Scio, Ohio, and Cadiz, Ohio to the plant.
+The Pennsylvania Department of Environmental Protection approved two permits for a 97 mi-long pipeline to feed the cracker plant on December 20, 2018.
+Called the Falcon Ethane Pipeline, it connects ethane sources in Houston, Pennsylvania, Scio, Ohio, and Cadiz, Ohio to the plant.
 Construction on the pipeline began in March 2019.

-Shell will also construct an 85,000-square-foot innovation center at the site of the plant, including labs, a "Center of Expertise", and an application hall.
-It is expected to be operational at the same time as the rest of the site.